Alfred Gomis: Loans to Bologna and Salernitana

 On 31 August 2016, he was loaned to Bologna as an emergency signing to replace Antonio Mirante, who was diagnosed with a heart problem.
 However, Gomis himself was injured soon after his arrival.
 He made his debut for Bologna in Coppa Italia against Verona.
 Gomis was dropped out again after the cup match, including the league and the round 16 of the cup.
 He was recalled by Torino, and on 18 January 2018 he was loaned to Salernitana in Serie B.

 SPAL

 On 8 July 2017, Gomis joined SPAL on loan with an obligation to buy at the end of the loan period.
 The permanent deal for undisclosed fee was announced on 20 June 2018.

 Dijon

 On 20 August 2019, Gomis joined Dijon FCO from SPAL for an undisclosed fee on a four-year-contract.

 Rennes

 On 29 September 2020, Gomis joined fellow Ligue 1 side Rennes on a five-year deal, replacing the outgoing Édouard Mendy.

 Loan to Como

 On 27 January 2023, Gomis returned to Italy and joined Como in Serie B for the rest of the season.

+Palermo

+On 6 July 2024, Serie B club Palermo announced the signing of Gomis on a two-year contract.
+On his league season debut against Brescia, he suffered a severe knee injury that forced him to undergo a patellar tendon reconstruction surgery just a few days later.
+The injury kept him sidelined for the entire season.

+On 11 August 2025, during a friendly game against Manchester City, Gomis broke the radius of his right arm, with a diagnosis of at least two months before full recovery.